Skip to the content

 Your earnings for Carer’s Allowance would then be: £160 - £10= £150.
 Being under the earnings limit, this would mean you would meet this condition to claim Carer’s Allowance.

-You can also deduct expenses that are incurred ‘wholly and exclusively for the purposes of the business’, in the same way that you can for income tax purposes.
+You can also take away expenses that are incurred ‘wholly and exclusively for the purposes of the business’.

 If, because of your work, you have to pay for someone to look after the person you care for, or a child under 16 who you or your partner get Child Benefit for, you can deduct those payments from your earnings up to the value of half your earnings (after the above deductions if they apply).